 THE CJM IS TEMPORARILY CLOSED.
-LEARN MORE, SUPPORT US DURING OUR TRANSITION, AND SIGN UP FOR UPDATES
+SUPPORT US DURING OUR TRANSITION, SIGN UP FOR UPDATES, OR RENT THE MUSEUM FOR YOUR EVENT

 The settlement of the American West is a complex story, because in the process of westward expansion and migration, Native American peoples were subjugated and dispossessed.
 This period is also characterized by slavery, the Civil War, and exclusion of and discrimination towards Chinese immigrants.
-This curriculum is focused on Levi Strauss’s immigrant story and the invention of the blue jean, and through the prism of this particular story, students and teachers are also asked to engage in contemporary dialogue on the various historic aspects of this time period.

-Levi Strauss: A History of American Style, on view at The CJM from February 13–August 9, 2020, was the largest public display of materials from the Levi Strauss & Co.
+Much of this curriculum was drawn from the original exhibition Levi Strauss: A History of American Style, on view at The CJM from February 13–August 9, 2020.
+The exhibition was the largest public display of materials from the Levi Strauss & Co.
 Archives ever assembled.
 Drawing from the garments, objects, and ephemera in their remarkable collection, this curriculum provides students an opportunity to engage and analyze primary source materials of the late nineteenth century.
-In the 1850s, California represented a far-off utopia for people around the world—an escape from harsh political conditions, famine, and strife.
-Through this curriculum, students will gain insights into how this early wave of global migration, coupled with the advent of industrialization, transformed the western United States.

 Supporters

-Support for Levi Strauss: A History of American Style is generously provided by Maribelle and Stephen Leavitt; Gaia Fund; John Pritzker Family Fund; Lisa and Douglas Goldman Fund; Evelyn & Walter Haas, Jr. Fund; Mimi and Peter Haas Fund; The David Berg Foundation; John & Marcia Goldman Foundation; Suzanne and Elliott Felson; Colleen and Robert D. Haas; Dana Corvin and Harris Weinberg, in honor of Paulette Meyer and David Friedman, and Catherine and James Koshland; Kendra and Tom Kasten, in honor of Robert D. Haas; Michael Righi; Dorothy R. Saxe; David Saxe; Marilyn and Murry Waldman; and Rosanne and Al Levitt.
+Support for the exhibition Levi Strauss: A History of American Style is generously provided by Maribelle and Stephen Leavitt; Gaia Fund; John Pritzker Family Fund; Lisa and Douglas Goldman Fund; Evelyn & Walter Haas, Jr. Fund; Mimi and Peter Haas Fund; The David Berg Foundation; John & Marcia Goldman Foundation; Suzanne and Elliott Felson; Colleen and Robert D. Haas; Dana Corvin and Harris Weinberg, in honor of Paulette Meyer and David Friedman, and Catherine and James Koshland; Kendra and Tom Kasten, in honor of Robert D. Haas; Michael Righi; Dorothy R. Saxe; David Saxe; Marilyn and Murry Waldman; and Rosanne and Al Levitt.

 Lead Corporate Sponsorship is provided by Levi’s®.